+Washington state is home to approximately 7.6 million people, of whom:

+- 78.9% identify as white;

+- 4.3% as Black or African American, alone;

+- 1.9% as American Indian or Alaska Native,

+- 9.6% as Asian, alone,

-Washington state is home to approximately 7.6 million people, of whom 78.9% identify as white; 4.3% as Black or African American, alone; 1.9% as American Indian or Alaska Native, 0.8% as Native Hawaiian or other Pacific Islander, alone; 4.8% as two or more races; 12.9% as Hispanic or Latino; and 68% as white, alone (not Hispanic or Latino).17 The United States as a whole is moving to a minority-majority population, which is estimated to occur around 2050.18 Approximately 14%, 1.06 million people, reside in Washington State and were born abroad in 2017.19 Of that 1.06 million, 45% were born in Asia, 30% in Latin America, 15% in Europe, and 6% in Africa.4
+- 0.8% as Native Hawaiian or other Pacific Islander, alone;

+- 4.8% as two or more races;

+- 12.9% as Hispanic or Latino; and

+- 68% as white, alone (not Hispanic or Latino).21

+The United States as a whole is moving to a minority-majority population, which is estimated to occur around 2050.22 Approximately 14%, 1.06 million people, reside in Washington State and were born abroad in 2017.23 Of that 1.06 million, 45% were born in Asia, 30% in Latin America, 15% in Europe, and 6% in Africa.4

-Approximately 8.8% of Washingtonians under 65 report having a disability, defined as serious difficulty with one or more basic areas of functioning including hearing, vision, cognition, and ambulation.3 Approximately 4.6% of Washingtonians identify as lesbian, gay, bisexual, transgender or queer or questioning (LGBTQ), 4.8% of people in the Seattle-Tacoma-Bellevue metro area.^{20,21}
+Approximately 8.8% of Washingtonians under 65 report having a disability, defined as serious difficulty with one or more basic areas of functioning including hearing, vision, cognition, and ambulation.3

+Approximately 4.6% of Washingtonians identify as lesbian, gay, bisexual, transgender or queer or questioning (LGBTQ), 4.8% of people in the Seattle-Tacoma-Bellevue metro area.^{24,25} Of people who are transgender in Washington State, 14% report being unemployed, 28% report living in poverty, 38% report serious psychological distress, and 38% report at least one negative health care-related experience due to being transgender.26

-Violence is common, but more difficult to report at a state level.
-Of those surveyed, 51.9% of women and 66.4% of men report being physically assaulted as a child by a caretaker or assaulted as an adult.22 Approximately 33% of women and 17% of men have experienced contact sexual violence from an intimate partner some point in their lifetime and 25% of women and 11% of men have experienced contact sexual violence from any source, resulting in injury, fear, concern for safety, and needing additional healthcare services due to the trauma.23 Further, more than half of women who have experienced contact physical violence report symptoms of post-traumatic stress disorder.6
+Violence occurs in multiple contexts, including interpersonal violence as well as violence caused by the state.
+Due to stigma, fear, and other factors, accurate reporting is difficult.
+Of those surveyed, 51.9% of women and 66.4% of men report being physically assaulted as a child by a caretaker or assaulted as an adult.27 Approximately 33% of women and 17% of men have experienced contact sexual violence from an intimate partner some point in their lifetime and 25% of women and 11% of men have experienced contact sexual violence from any source, resulting in injury, fear, concern for safety, and needing additional healthcare services due to the trauma.28 Further, more than half of women who have experienced contact physical violence report symptoms of post-traumatic stress disorder.6